Sorry, you need to enable JavaScript to visit this website.

 Policy monitoring and evaluation

 As mentioned above, the primary policy monitoring and evaluation tool is the large-scale youth research conducted every four years.
 However, ad hoc research is also conducted, usually on policy areas where youth are also affected such as family policy and volunteering.
 There are no institutionalised mechanisms for applying the research findings, but they are regularly used in formulating strategic documents, background materials and policies.
-Also worth mentioning the primary advisory body, the Board of the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa).
+Also worth mentioning is the primary advisory body, the Board of the Children and Youth Fund (Gyermek és Ifjúsági Alapprogram Tanácsa).